paths-erc/atlas/src/components/Intro/manuscripts/manuscripts.md

 **Manuscripts** are linked to **Works**, **Titles**, **Colophons**, **Places** (distinguishing between production, storage and discovery places).

 **Manuscripts** section contains all the codicological units repertoried in the [CMCL](http://www.cmcl.it/) but updates and broadens it with additions, for instance:
-- The manuscripts discovered in the most recent archaeological campaigns (e.g. the hermitage of Sheikh el-Gurna, or MMA 1152, in Western Thebes; Antinoopolis)
+- The manuscripts discovered in the most recent archaeological campaigns (e.g. the hermitage of Sheikh abd el-Gurna, or MMA 1152, in Western Thebes; Antinoopolis)
 - The ostraca from the Theban region (for which we have a well-documented archaeological context)
 - Detached bindings (that is bindings without a related text block)